pkoretic/csDefault/README.md

 Tested in Chrome, Firefox 5+, Opera, IE 7+, Android 2.3, Opera Mini 6 - **please test** more and **report back**!

-Plan is to rewrite jqtransform parts to simpler CSS(3) and javascript counterpars (without images and as little javascript as posible), more than half of it was done already
-All jqtransform elements are changed and behave like a normal html elements, no need anymore for special css or html hacks!

 <em>
       for now, select, input[type=checkbox], input[type=radio] all go through original jquery code, and they have been fixed so that all elements work as they were native
 </em>